Part 2: Troubleshoot network connectivity from Oracle Autonomous AI Database at Multicloud

 Use case: You need an outgoing connection from ADB-S to Azure Blob, mounting an NFS share or you want to integrate ADB-S with Azure Key Vault.

-- DNS: ADB-S uses the FQDN to connect to a target, make sure DNS is configured.
+1. Configure DNS: ADB-S uses the FQDN to connect to a target.

-- Open ACLs: Create ACL on ADB-S instance.
+3. Open ACLs: Create Access Control Lists on ADB-S instance.

 1. Configure DNS for your Autonomous DB

 Make sure the ADB-S instance can resolve the FQDN of your target.
-Typically, you need to configure DNS on the OCI private resolver.
+Typically, you need to configure DNS on the OCI private resolver, but there are other DNS options available as well.

 Go to your ADB-S instance in Azure/Google and click Go to OCI (Azure) or Manage in OCI: